By Danni Levy

-Jake Paul: the unassuming, unapologetic, and now undisputed king of the ring.
-He burst onto the social media scene almost ten years ago, initially creating viral content on Vine and YouTube that appealed to a mass audience of comic and hip hop fans.
+Jake Paul is the unassuming, unapologetic, and now undisputed ring king.
+He burst onto the social media scene almost ten years ago, initially creating viral content on Vine and YouTube that appealed to a mass audience of comic and hip-hop fans.

 Old ears have pricked up in the boxing world.
 Those who matter are beginning to take Jake very seriously indeed.
-But in spite of his exponential following, there’s a certain mystery to his success, intentions, and true personality.
-I quizzed the 25-year-old sporting sensation, who left me more than just pleasantly surprised.
+But despite his exponential following, there’s a mystery to his success, intentions, and genuine personality.
+I quizzed the 25-year-old sporting sensation, which left me more than just pleasantly surprised.

 “I’ve pushed myself every day and every night to reach my boxing goals,” Jake tells me.
-He’s been flying around so much that I’ve been hard pushed to sync our time zones.
-In fact, I feel as if I’ve just landed a call with the US president!
+He’s been flying around so much that I’ve struggled to sync our time zones.
+I feel like I’ve just landed a call with the US president!

 “I train six days a week, sometimes twice a day,” he continues.
-“I’m consistent and I’m disciplined.
-I may come across as the funny guy on social media, but in the background, I’m devoting my life to sport and I’m learning new things every day.
+“I’m consistent, and I’m disciplined.
+I may come across as the funny guy on social media, but in the background, I’m devoting my life to sports and learning new things every day.

 “I originally took up boxing because I was called out to fight alongside my brother Logan in 2017.
 As soon as I started, I caught the boxing bug and fell in love with it.
 I realized it was an outlet for me.
 It taught me a tremendous amount.
 It honestly changed my life forever.
-I want to be able to create something bigger for this beautiful sport and influence millions of people around the world to pick up those boxing gloves and fall in love as I did.
+I want to create something bigger for this beautiful sport and influence millions of people worldwide to pick up those boxing gloves and fall in love as I did.
 Boxing is not only my passion, but it has now become me.
 I eat, sleep, and breathe boxing.”

-As a means of immersing himself as deeply as possible into his training, Jake relocated to Puerto Rico.
+As a means of immersing himself as deeply as possible in his training, Jake relocated to Puerto Rico.

 “I’m isolated and tucked away where I am,” he says.
-“There are no distractions so I can focus 100% on my boxing.
+“There are no distractions so that I can focus 100% on my boxing.
 I’m so fortunate in that I’ve had the help of many legends along the way.
-My boxing coaches Benjamin Flores and Danny Smith, alongside J’Leon Love have been incredible.
-They give me the right guidance in the ring and keep me accountable day in, day out.
-Having a strong team is definitely fundamental to success as a sportsman.”
+My boxing coaches, Benjamin Flores and Danny Smith, alongside J’Leon Love, have been incredible.
+They give me the right guidance in the ring and keep me accountable day in and day out.
+Having a strong team is fundamental to success as a sportsman.”

 Having defeated Silva, Jake won a wager dictating the pair start a fighter’s association together.

 Jake’s beef with UFC president Dana White is no secret, to which end he shares his plans to revolutionize the way the sport is run.
-UFC fighters, in Jake’s opinion, are locked into long-term contracts with an apparent imbalance of revenue share between athletes and owners.
+In Jake’s opinion, UFC fighters are locked into long-term contracts with an apparent imbalance of revenue share between athletes and owners.

 “It begins with the UFC effectively being a public company and having a fiduciary responsibility to its shareholders to create shareholder value,” he says.
-“For the simple minded, that means keeping fighter revenue and benefits suppressed.
-But if you’re focused on creating long-term shareholder value, you realize that treating fighters better, improving their minimum pay, increasing the revenue share, and providing long-term healthcare will be accretive to protecting UFC’s MOAT and avoiding future liability (given the lack of healthcare).”
+“For the simple-minded, that means keeping fighter revenue and benefits suppressed.
+But suppose you’re focused on creating long-term shareholder value.
+In that case, you realize that treating fighters better, improving their minimum pay, increasing the revenue share, and providing long-term healthcare will be accretive to protecting UFC’s MOAT and avoiding future liability (given the lack of healthcare).”

-Jake clearly means business.
+Jake means business.
 And his ambitions don’t end there.

 “The people who matter are starting to take me seriously,” he says.
 “The people who understand boxing know what I’ve accomplished just three years into the sport.

 “I want to help females in boxing too and signed Amanda Serrano under my own promotions company.
-Amanda and I fought on the same card when I made my professional debut.
-She was already a multiple weight-class champion at that point.
-But she was making less than $20K that night and I was making 7-figures.
+Amanda and I fought on the same card when I debuted professionally.
+She was already multiple weight-class champions at that point.
+But she was making less than $20K that night, and I was making 7 figures.
 That didn’t make sense to me.
-Not for someone with her talent, dedication, and exciting style of fighting.
+Not for someone with her talent, dedication, and exciting fighting style.
 So, when we launched ‘Most Valuable Promotions’, my business partner and I were thrilled to have her be the first athlete to sign with us.
-As a promotion business, we are 100% focused on bringing awareness to and better compensating women in boxing.”
+As a promotion business, we are 100% focused on bringing awareness to and better-compensating women in boxing.”

-Never one to turn a blind eye to those in need, Jake founded youth association ‘Boxing Bullies’ in a bid to help youngsters combat bullying.
+Never one to turn a blind eye to those in need, Jake founded the youth association ‘Boxing Bullies’ to help youngsters combat bullying.

 “My diet is clean and healthy,” says Jake.
 “I’m always training, so I have to stay on a clean food regime and remain disciplined, with the exception of a few Krispy Kreme donuts and meat lover’s pizza cheat days.”

 Really?
-I’ll remember that next time I’m watching him devour deep fried wings on Instagram!
+I’ll remember that next time I watch him devour deep-fried wings on Instagram!